scalameta/scalameta/semanticdb/semanticdb3/javacp.md

 </table>

 Notes:
-* Class members must appear in the following order:
+* Class members must appear in the order specified below.
+This requirement is necessary to compute consistent method symbol disambiguators in the Scala compiler where static and non-static members have separate owners.
   * non-static members first, following the same order as they appear in the original source
   * static members secondly, following the same order as they appear in the original source
 * A Java class maps to a single symbol with type `ClassInfoType` including all static and non-static members.